nishchay-naresh/design-pattern/Readme.md

+# Design Principles

+####    SOLID

+**S - Single Responsibility Principle**

+“One class should have one and only one responsibility” **O - Open Closed Principle**

+“Software components should be open for extension, but closed for modification”

+**L - Liskov’s Substitution Principle**

+“Derived types must be completely substitutable for their base types”

+**I - Interface Segregation Principle**

+Make fine grained interfaces that are client specific.
+Don't create fatty interface, Implementation classes require to implement unnecessary methods

+**D - Dependency Inversion Principle**

+Dependency Inversion principle states that:
+1. High-level modules should not depend on low-level modules.
+Both should depend on abstractions.
+2. Abstractions should not depend on details.
+Details should depend on abstractions.

 # Design Patterns

 This repository is having the code implementation for below Design Patterns

 Types of Design Patterns
-1. Creational Patterns - provide a way to create objects while hiding the creation logic
+1. Creational Patterns - Deals with the process of creation of objects of a class.
-2. Structural Patterns - deals with concern class and object composition (IS A, HAS A)
+2. Structural Patterns - deals with objects and arrangement of objects (IS A, HAS A)
 3. Behavioral Patterns - concerned with communication between objects.

 4. J2EE Patterns - specifically concerned with the presentation tier